ajdiha2/ajdiha2.github.io/_posts/messages-breakpoints-in-x64dbg/2025-02-24-messages-breakpoints-in-x64dbg.md

 # Event-driven programming

 If you are a programmer, or have been in contact with programming languages in general and coding tasks, you should know the concept of the so called event-driven programming.
 Event-driven programming is a programming paradigm in which the stream of a program execution is dictated by events; a user action, a mouse click, a key press, etc. An event-driven application is intended to identify events as they happen, and afterwards manage them, utilizing a suitable event-handling procedure.
-Some programming languages are particularly intended to encourage event-driven programming, and give an IDE that halfway computerizes the generation of code, and gives an extensive choice of inherent built-in objects and controls, Visual Basic, Borland Delphi/CBuilder, C#, Java, etc are some of these types of languages.
-(1)
+Some programming languages are particularly intended to encourage event-driven programming, and give an IDE that halfway computerizes the generation of code, and gives an extensive choice of inherent built-in objects and controls, Visual Basic, Borland Delphi/CBuilder, C#, Java, etc are some of these types of languages. <sup id="one">[[1]](#one-ref)</sup>

 # Window Messages